Opportunities

 Undergraduate Opportunities

-Students wishing to continue their work into a student thesis or enter the Distinguished Majors Program are highly encouraged and should contact Dr. Cheng early in advance to discuss possible research projects.
+as part of an academic course/thesis.
+You can either work on a project in support of current research activities in the group, OR work on an independent project.
+Students wishing to pursue an indpendent project (such as for the Distinguished Majors Program) or continue their work into a student thesis are highly encouraged and should contact Dr. Cheng early in advance to discuss possible research projects.